 Any subsequent lightning or thunder after the beginning of the 30-minute count shall reset the clock, and another count shall begin.

-Umpire fees for rain delays and rain out games are below:
+Umpire fees for rain delays and rain out games are the following per Umpire:

 $0 - Umpires are notified of the rained-out game 90 minutes prior to the scheduled game